Southborough Historical Society

 These by-laws may be altered or amended by a vote of two-thirds of the members present and voting thereon, at any meeting, provided notice of the proposed change shall have been given at a previous meeting and sent in writing to members who maintain a current email address with the secretary.

-Members of the society whose dues are in arrears for two consecutive years will be considered to have voluntarily withdrawn from the Society.
 Members of the Board who miss four consecutive meetings of the board will be considered to have voluntarily resigned their office, unless such absence was approved by vote of the board.
-In such cases, the board shall have the power to appoint an acting member until a replacement can be found either by election at the annual meeting or appointment by the Historical Commission.
+In such cases, the Board shall have the power to appoint an acting member until a replacement can be chosen at the next annual meeting.
+In the case of resignation or death of a Board member, the president may make a temporary appointment to be confirmed by the Board at the next regularly scheduled meeting.

 The Society may be dissolved by majority vote of the board.
-After payment of all debts, the property of the Society shall be turned over to the Southborough Historical Commission.
+After payment of all debts, the property of the Society shall be turned over to the Massachusetts Historical Society, subject to stipulations of a grant of deed.

 Implementation of Revised by-laws